 The vision of the extraordinary may occur along a winding road through a maze searching for a way out to new wonders.
 Ideas are seeds that we pass on to each other.
 In order to evolve, they need the right environment and must carry the quintessential aspect of what they are yet to become.
 A seed planted in my head by Elihu Vedder, peculiarly adapted to its growth, grew and took to itself all of William Wordsworth’s romantic spirit and Charles Baudelaire’s sorrow, and blossomed out into a wave of imaginative power that other sensitive beings and creative souls will harness in an effort to urge humankind to look into its own consciousness.

 Time is an intangible concept shredded into intertwined layers.
-On one level, it may be that Sahelanthropus, ancestral to later hominins, stands upright to gaze at the sky, startled by the muffled echo of an explosive outburst from Sagittarius A* burping up giant lobes of plasma.
+On one level, it may be that Sahelanthropus, ancestral to later hominins, stood upright to gaze at the sky, startled by the muffled echo of an explosive outburst from Sagittarius A* burping up giant lobes of plasma.
 On another, it may be that Psyche, the spacecraft, will reach in 2026 Psyche, the exposed nickel-iron core of a disrupted planetesimal, in the hope to map it and study its properties.
 On yet another level, the rings of Saturn will be gone in 292 million years.
 Meanwhile, I stand in the midst of scorched plants and dying trees, wary of the drought of the late summer.

 There are countless of asteroids and not just located in the asteroid belt like metallic Psyche.
 There are Trojan asteroids that share a planet’s orbit, 7113 as of today, most on Jupiter’s path.
 Asteroids collide with each other, creating more fragments along the way that may escape their natural home and reach a planet’s shore.
 A global collaboration is underway with the goal to assess threats posed by near-Earth objects, including comets, and find ways to deflect them.
 If 879 as of today have a non-zero probability to hit Earth, other asteroids offer future mining opportunities and a great insight into planet formation.
 Radio telescope observations have indicated that Psyche mainly consists of iron and nickel metal, the same key ingredients that sunk into Earth’s interior in the process of core formation and play a role in generating the Earth’s magnetic field.